Rarities (Beatles compilations): 1978 UK album

 Rarities is a British compilation album featuring a selection of songs by the Beatles.
-The album was originally released as part of The Beatles Collection, a box set featuring all other Beatles records, but was later issued individually.
-The album has not been released on CD, but all of the tracks are available on the double CD compilation Past Masters.
+The album was originally released as part of The Beatles Collection, a boxed set featuring the 12 original Beatles studio albums, but was later issued individually.
+The album has never been issued on CD, but all of the tracks are available on the double CD compilation album Past Masters.

 Rarities was conceived to include lesser-known songs that were not included on any other original Beatles album.
 These included B-sides of singles, two German-language recordings, the tracks from an EP with exclusive material, a song recorded for the American market and a version of "Across the Universe" that had previously appeared on a World Wildlife Fund charity record.

-The choice of selections seems to assume that the customer already has all the regular-issue British albums (that is, the albums included in the 1978 box set), along with the career-spanning compilations 1962–1966 and 1967–1970, and the Magical Mystery Tour LP (which was originally only released in the US), but not A Collection of Beatles Oldies or Hey Jude.
-Such a collector would own copies of every song in the entire Beatles catalogue except for all the songs provided on Rarities.
-Such a collector would still be missing the original single version of "Love Me Do", however.
-This track, which went out of print in late 1963, was not available anywhere until its inclusion on the 1980 American Rarities.
-It was finally made available again in Britain in 1982 on the "Love Me Do" 12-single.
+The selections chosen are tracks which have not appeared on any of the original British Beatles albums (that is, the albums included in The Beatles Collection).
+The career-spanning compilations 1962–1966 and 1967–1970, and the Magical Mystery Tour LP (which was originally only released in the US), would all be necessary for the collector wishing to acquire every song in the entire Beatles official catalogue; however, still missing would be the original single version of "Love Me Do".
+This track, which went out of print in late 1963, was not available anywhere until its inclusion on the 1980 Capitol Records compilation album Rarities.
+In 1982, the original recording of "Love Me Do" was finally reissued in Britain on a 12" single.

-The album was released on 2 November 1978 in the UK, as part of the British edition of The Beatles Collection box set.
-On 12 October 1979, Rarities was issued as a stand-alone album in the United Kingdom.
+Rarities was released on 2 November 1978 in the United Kingdom, as part of The Beatles Collection boxed set.
+Due to popular demand, the Rarities album was issued separately on 12 October 1979, in the UK.